 Because of the high center of mass of a conventional bicycle, braking at the front wheel is limited by the possibility of pitchover.
 The front wheel bears most of the weight and must do most of the braking, The light weight on the rear wheel results in reduced traction.
 Maximum deceleration which a skillful cyclist can safely achieve is is equal to about half the weight of the bicycle and rider.

-Let us assume a 200-pound bicycle and rider decelerating at this rate, and using only the front brake.
+Let us assume a 200-pound bicycle and rider decelerating this hard, and using only the front brake.
 Then the force of deceleration is 100 pounds.
-We'll also assume a 28-622 rear tire, with a nominal diameter of 26.76 inches and so a radius of 13.38 inches, or 1.11 feet.
+We'll also assume a 28-622 tire, with a nominal diameter of 26.76 inches and so a radius of 13.38 inches, or 1.11 feet.
 Then the torque from braking is 100 pounds times 1.11 feet, or 111 pound-feet.
-With a braking surface radius of 1.00 feet, the brake must exert a force of only 111 pounds -- shared equally by the two brake shoes. .
+With a braking-surface radius of 1.00 feet, the brake must exert a force of only 111 pounds -- shared equally by the two brake shoes. .

 Because a rim brake acts at only a slightly smaller radius than the road surface, the brake need not clamp the rim very tightly, and the force which the brake transfers from the wheel to the bicycle's front fork is only slightly larger than the deceleration force at the road.